COSC3020/quicksort-pivot-megrose10/README.md

 quantitatively reason with them.

 If we choose the median-of-three, we have a $1/3$ possibility of choosing a good pivot.
 We would have partition sizes going at a size of at most $(2n)/3$.
-While or 2n/3 is under the at most partition size of 3n/4, we will pick a good pivot every 3 tries, which is less than the every two tries.
+While 2n/3 is under the at most partition size of 3n/4, we will pick a good pivot every 3 tries, which is less than the every two tries.
 This would effectively mean we would find a pivot less times averagely than choosing the first element, so this would be less likely to choose a good pivot.

 Add your answer to this markdown file.
 [This